 These office spaces allow small business owners in a historically underutilized business zone to have access to resources available to them in English and Spanish.
 Our office and classroom space comes equipped with wifi, shared receptionists, mail handling, on-site notary, private parking

-Although the Maestro Entrepreneur Center was founded four year ago, the center has exploded into an energetic, colorful and creative environment where business owners can connect, accelerate and incubate their business.
+Although the Maestro Entrepreneur Center was founded five year ago, the center has exploded into an energetic, colorful and creative environment where business owners can connect, accelerate and incubate their business.
 Today, this incubator non-profit has created 329 jobs, held over 273 programs and events with over 13,000 attendees.
 The average growth of businesses who incubate with Maestro increase from 20-80%.
 With our resources readily available to our community, our goal is to continue fostering the spirit of entrepreneurship within our community to accelerate local business growth.